 Serum Uric Acid Tests are performed on a small sample of blood, usually taken from the arm.
 The test is often carried out 4-6 weeks after an attack because the serum uric acid level is often not elevated at the time symptoms are worst.
 A raised serum uric acid test result is an indicator that you may have this condition, although this is not 100% accurate as people without the condition may sometimes have a higher than normal levels.

 Synovial Fluid is found within synovial joints and a sample can be extracted from a joint and examined under microscope.
 In those with gout, there will almost always be crystals of sodium urate in the sample.
 This kind of test can also rule out other causes of joint pain.

-Gout is managed by relieving the pain and treating the condition with both medication and lifestyle changes such as following a specific gout diet.
+Gout pain is managed by relieving the pain and treating the condition with both medication and lifestyle changes such as following a specific gout diet.
 To relieve symptoms, rest with the foot elevated and apply cold therapy to cool the joint.